scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Sig<sub>i</sub> =
 K<sub>i</sub>( ASE<sub>i</sub><sup>(signed)</sup> || SegInfo || ASE<sub>0</sub><sup>(signed)</sup> || Sig<sub>0</sub> || ... || ASE<sub>i-1</sub><sup>(signed)</sup> || Sig<sub>i-1</sub> )

-The signature metadata minimally contains the ISD-AS number of the signing entity and the key identifier of the public key to be used to verify the message.
+The signature metadata minimally contains the ISD-AS number of the signing entity and the key identifier of the public key that other ASes can use to verify the message.
 For more information on signing and verifying control plane messages, see 'Signing and Verifying Control Plane Messages' in {{I-D.dekater-scion-pki}}.

 Some of the data used as an input to the signature comes from previous ASes in the path segment.
 This data is therefore called "associated data" and it gives the signature a nested structure.
 The content of associated data defined in Protobuf is: